lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

-Obviously this is not the whole story.
-Every UITableView requires a dataSource and, optionally, a delegate.
-Below, the ContactListAdapter implements both a UITableViewDataSource and Delegate.
-It is typical and could be implemented as a generic class.
+- Obviously this is not the whole story.
+The tableView requires a dataSource and, optionally, a delegate.
+Below, the ContactListAdapter implements a UITableViewDataSource.
+When you need to implement a Delegate, this would be implemented in the adapter as well.

 ```swift
 class ContactListAdapter: NSObject {